1. Why use this guide?

 5. Accessions to repositories

-Every year The National Archives collects information from around 250 repositories across the British Isles about significant additions to their collections in the previous twelve months.
+Every year The National Archives collects information from over 250 repositories across the British Isles about significant additions to their collections in the previous twelve months.

 This information is added to the National Register of Archives.